 An allergic reaction occurs when your immune system produces antibodies to attack the allergen.
 Most of the time this results in mild symptoms, such as a runny nose or a skin rash.
 However, severe allergic reactions, such as anaphylaxis, can be potentially life-threatening.

 There isn’t a cure for most allergies, however, there are treatments that can help relieve harmful symptoms and prevent it from getting worse.
 In this article, we’ll answer some of the most common questions relating to allergies and hope to put your mind at ease.

 Commonly asked questions about Allergies

 1. What are some conditions caused by allergies?

 Allergic rhinitis affects about 40% of Singaporeans, and up to half of Singaporean children aged four to 17 years old.
-It’s mainly triggered by dust, dust mites, mould or pet dander, causing symptoms such as sneezing, blocked nose, runny nose and skin rash.
+It’s mainly triggered by dust, dust mites, mould or pet dander.
+Common symptoms include sneezing, blocked nose, runny nose and skin rash.

 Allergic eczema occurs when your skin comes into contact with an allergen, thereby producing an itchy or painful skin rash.
 It usually doesn’t appear right away, sometimes taking up to 24 or 48 hours to develop.
 Common allergens include certain chemicals, creams, soaps, nickel, dyes and perfumes.

 Anaphylaxis is a fatal allergic attack that results in the swelling of air passages and skin rash.
 When this occurs, your blood pressure will drop and your air passages will become narrow, causing breathing difficulties, dizziness and nausea.
-It occurs almost immediately when exposed to the allergen and can be life-threatening if not given emergency medical help.
+It occurs almost immediately when exposed to the allergen.
+Anaphylaxis can be life-threatening if the individual is not given emergency medical help.

 2. What are some common allergens?